 Fun Things to Do in Ottawa, Canada

 Whether you’re looking for what to do in Ottawa this weekend or planning a vacation to the nation’s capital, Ottawa has something for everyone.
-With Ottawa located walking distance from the Quebec Border, a two-hour drive to Quebec City, a three-hour drive to Montreal, and a four-hour drive to Toronto, It’s also a great base for exploring many amazing places.
-In fact, you can also drive to the beautiful UNESCO World Heritage Site Thousand Islands in only two-hours.
+With Ottawa located within walking distance from the Quebec Border, a two-hour drive to Quebec City, a three-hour drive to Montreal, and a four-hour drive to Toronto, It’s also a great base for exploring many amazing places.
+In fact, you can also drive to the beautiful UNESCO World Heritage Site Thousand Islands in only two hours.

 For more ideas on what to do around Ottawa, check out our articles below: